This post may contain affiliate links. Please read our disclosure policy.

 The only egg in this recipe is in the egg wash used to help the pie crust brown.
 In place of the egg wash, try using cream.

-Yes, you can make a gluten free chicken pot pie ahead of time.
 You can make the crust, wrap it tightly in plastic wrap, and store it in the refrigerator for up to 5 days or in the freezer for 3 months.

 And you can make up the filling and refrigerate it for up to 3 days.
 Then, when you're ready, you just reheat the filling and proceed with the recipe.

 You can store your baked chicken pot pie in the refrigerator for 3 days.
-And you can reheat it a 300ยฐF oven, making sure it's piping hot throughout.
+And you can reheat it a 300°F oven, making sure it's piping hot throughout.

-Yes, you can freeze the unbaked chicken pot pie.
+For longer storage, you can freeze the unbaked chicken pot pie.
 Make sure you use a freezer-safe casserole dish.

 Once you've made the filling, place it in the casserole dish, and let it cool completely.
 Assemble the pie, then wrap the whole thing, including the dish, tightly in plastic wrap before freezing for up to 3 months.
 Then, thaw it completely and finish the recipe as directed.